 The Addictive Behavior Research Center at the University of Washington has excellent materials related to RPT, and the following information is adapted from their published guidelines.

-Specifically, the RPT (Relapse Prevention Therapy) consists of the following components:
+Specifically, Relapse Prevention Therapy consists of the following components: